manuati/api-automation-training-java/framework/README.md

 # API Automation Framework (Java+JUnit)

 Java API automation framework that does its job in a simple but effective way.
 It is designed to work with HTTP APIs but can be adapted to work with other protocols.
-Refer to the [original framework repo](https://github.com/damianpereira86/api-framework-ts-mocha) for examples. <font color="red">CAMBIAR A USAR EL URL DEL REPO FINAL</font>

 Libraries used:

-- REST Assured - API client
+- REST Assured - HTTP client
 - dotenv - Environment variables reader
-- JUnit 5 - Assertions
+- JUnit 5 - Assertions and test runner

 This example uses the [Restful-booker](https://restful-booker.herokuapp.com/apidoc/index.html) API for demonstration purposes.